grafana/grafana/docs/sources/developers/plugins/backend/plugin-protocol.md

 If you want to write a backend plugin in a language other than Go, then it's possible as long as the language supports gRPC.
 However, we recommend that you develop your plugin in Go for several reasons:

-- We offer an official plugin SDK
+- We offer an official plugin SDK.
-- The compiled output is a single binary
+- The compiled output is a single binary.
 - Writing for multiple platforms is easy.
 Typically, no additional dependencies must be installed on the target platform.
-- Small footprint for binary size
+- Small footprint for binary size.
-- Small footprint for resource usage
+- Small footprint for resource usage.